 If you are a constituent, and you have any concerns yourself, or about others, please email firstname.lastname@example.org.

 Since the start of the pandemic, my team and I have worked flat out to help constituents – and will continue to do everything possible as we progress along the roadmap.
-As the restrictions ease further, I am looking forward to visiting more businesses as they reopen and I would also encourage people to safely take up the new freedoms to support businesses, particularly those in the hospitality industry which has been one of the hardest hit sectors during the pandemic.
+As the restrictions ease further, I have started to visit more businesses as they have reopened and I would also encourage people to safely take up the new freedoms to support businesses, particularly those in the hospitality industry which has been one of the hardest hit sectors during the pandemic.